Chapters, articles & review essays

 The Wrong Kind of Freedom?

-In this review of David Graeber’s The Utopia of Rules, I take up his anarchist assault on bureaucracy as violence and “anti-action.”
-While Graeber yearns for total liberation from rules and states, I argue that bureaucracy, far from mere tedium, is socially constitutive ritual: personal, political, and creative, as much a source of order as of oppression.
+In this review of David Graeber’s The Utopia of Rules, I take up his anarchism as violent “anti-action.”
+While Graeber yearns for total liberation from rules, institutions and states, I argue that bureaucracy, far from mere tedium, is a socially constitutive ritual: personal, political, and creative, as much a source of order as of tedium and oppression.

 Journal of the Royal Anthropological Institute 22/2: 373-91, 2016; with Tommaso Sbriccoli